thunderrabbit/barefoot_rob/content/events/2021/06/05free-eye-gazing-near-shibuya-crossing.md

 alt="Barefoot Rob - I am happy to see you" class="title" />

 Find your center.
-Connect to silence within your heart.
+Connect to the wisdom of your heart.

 #### When